GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

         you have to pay for your own [MATLAB](https://en.wikipedia.org/wiki/MATLAB) or
         [SAS](https://en.wikipedia.org/wiki/SAS_(software)) license.
 Open
-        source, is important to your colleagues in parts of the world where expensive software in inaccessible.
+        source is likely important to your colleagues in parts of the world where expensive software is inaccessible.
 It also means that R is actively developed by a community
         (see [r-project.org](https://www.r-project.org/)), and there are
         regular updates.